turanzv/EIPs/EIPS/erc20-approval-expiration.md

 The internal method `_spendAllowance()` is introduced for code cleanliness.
 In this method we will check not only the allowance amount but also the allowance authorization for expiration.

+In addition, we have added modified the `allowance()` method to accommodate the new features.
+And for the sake of operational convenience, we added `allowanceExpire()` to facilitate users and developers to query and call the expiration date of allowance.

 ## Backwards Compatibility
 This standard is compatible with current ERC-20, ERC-721 and ERC-1155 standards.
 More importantly, for Tokens issued in the form of a proxy contract, it is possible to directly upgrade the implementation to be compatible with this standard.